-All the vehicles in this general category have three rows of seats, but the Q can seat eight people — which is one more than than the usual seven.
+All the vehicles in this general category have three rows of seats, but the Q can seat as many as eight people — which is one more than the usual seven.
 Access to the back seat area is made easier by such things as an available automatic second-row tilt/fold controlled by the driver via a pair of buttons on the front console.
 This is in addition to the automatic fold-stow for the third row, controlled by switches in the tailgate area.

-The interior is trimmed out elegantly.
+The Q’s interior is trimmed out elegantly.
 Highlights include etched mesh background gauges, the numerals backlit and hidden until you push the ignition button — at which point they come alive with an electro-phosphorescent glow.
 Every panel is soft-touch, accented by chrome here, wood inlays there.